 “One of the best things about travelling to places like India, Sri Lanka and South East Asia is the multitude of different foods on offer.
 Make sure to try a whole variety of food and places.
 Eat where locals do, find the busiest restaurants and immerse yourself in the foody delights of a new and exciting place.
 After all, travel and food go hand in hand!”

-Whether you’re heading out on a heady Flavours of India tour or simply want to sample the best of the culinary world of the Indian region you’re visiting, you’ll need to know what to try before you arrive.
-So, here is our ultimate guide to the different regions of India through food.
+If you want to sample the best of the culinary world of the Indian region you’re visiting, you’ll need to know what to try before you arrive.
+So, here is our quick guide to the different regions of India through food.

 A classic curry in Andhra Pradesh